fwi/yapool/README.md

 # Yapool

-A generic object pool suitable for basic re-use of objects to full management of a healthy pool with idle-timeouts, lease-timeouts and maximum lifetime timeouts.
+A generic object pool suitable for basic re-use of objects up to full management of a healthy pool with idle-timeouts, lease-timeouts and maximum lifetime timeouts.

 "No locks were hurt in the Yapool project."